ahmadmu/projects/README.md

 - burogi

-Currently Angular project as of July2017, planning to finish it and connect it to a node.js backend in August2017.
+Currently incomplete Angular project as of July2017, planning to hopefullz finish it and connect it to a node.js backend in August2017.